 (R4 thermal value per inch) Fluffy but resilient, Monoglass is an ideal exposed exterior insulating material.
 It must be protected from the elements but cover up is not necessary therefore it is commonly used in soffits, bridge ways and parking garage decks.
 Can be applied horizontally, vertically, onto other materials and serves as an acoustic dampener.

-(R3 thermal value per inch) This premier fiber based sprayed-in-place insulation adheres to virtually all common construction materials and has great strength for a fibrous material.
+(R3.8 thermal value per inch) This premier fiber based sprayed-in-place insulation adheres to virtually all common construction materials and has great strength for a fibrous material.
 It can be sprayed in a single monolithic coating up to 5 inches without mechanical support thanks to its unique adhesive properties.
-K13 has no voids or compressed areas which drastically reduces heat loss through the substrate.
-It comes in any color but the traditional are White, Grey, Tan, and most popular, Black.
+K13 has no voids or compressed areas, which drastically reduces heat loss through the substrate.
+K13 can come in any color but standard pricing allows for White, Grey and Tan.
+The most popular color choice is Black.

 (R4.5 thermal value per inch) Ure-K was created to provide a prescriptive 15 minute thermal barrier over spray foam insulation, but does more than that.
 In addition, this fibrous material is fire resistant for 15 minutes and boasts highly efficient sound absorbing qualities that meet OSHA Standards at just 1.25 inches.